 What Do Addiction Specialists Recommend for Heroin Treatment?

-Evoke Wellness Massachusetts supports all of their patients in opioid use disorder treatment programs with numerous types of specialized behavioral therapy and prescribes medication-assisted treatment (MAT).
+Evoke Wellness at Cohasset supports all of their patients in opioid use disorder treatment programs with numerous types of specialized behavioral therapy and prescribes medication-assisted treatment (MAT).
 The National Institute on Drug Abuse recommends both as they are evidence-based.

 A range of evidence-based treatments including medicines and behavioral therapies are effective in helping people stop heroin use.
 Medicines to help people stop using Heroin include buprenorphine and methadone.
 They work by binding to the same opioid receptors in the brain as Heroin, but weeklies, reducing cravings and withdrawal symptoms.
 Another treatment is naltrexone, which blocks opioid receptors and prevents opioid drugs from having an effect.
 (NIDA)

-Get Off Heroin for Good at Evoke Wellness Massachusetts
+Get Off Heroin for Good at Evoke Wellness at Cohasset

 Heroin addiction can be overcome with plenty of professional support and a long-term recovery program.
 However, the first step in ending this addiction that typically holds people in for many years is first to be admitted into our medically supervised Massachusetts Heroin detox center.
 The detox program allows someone to transition immediately to an inpatient or outpatient heroin treatment program.
 Call us to get immediate admission into the heroin detox unit and to learn how to end your addiction for good right now.
 We have saved thousands of people from Heroin, and it starts with one phone call.
 We provide rides and travel to us.
 Call for priority admission and chat or email to learn more.